 It's as easy to attend a concert in Rome or visit a historical site in Bangkok as it once was to go to the local library.
+Even studying and attending school is as effortless as reading an article online.
 It's all because of those ubiquitous screens.

 Today, when the news is all about keeping your distance, it's more than a little encouraging that the technology exists to keep us all together, both on a personal level and in the business world.

 What is certain is that the dynamic of social and business interaction has been irrevocably altered, and it will be some time before it's all sorted out and the world returns to a sense of what is normal and appropriate.

 What do the current times signal for the future of business in the Twin Cities?
 Is the traditional office on the way out?
 Some would say that has been the direction for years now.
 Others point to a new world of innovation and long-distance collaboration.

 What is the future of Minnesota commercial real estate in the short term, and what are we looking at over the long term?
 More importantly, perhaps, what are the ramifications for businesses that have "face-to-face" needs?

 It was almost one year ago that the real estate magazine Connected published an article that identified four top areas for CRE investment.
 Not surprisingly, they were all tech-related.